Netflix hit 'Emily in Paris' draws cast to French capital for global premiere | Entertainment

 Netflix hit 'Emily in Paris' draws cast to French capital for global premiere

-Philippine Leroy-Beaulieu, who plays the role of Emily's French boss, said that while the series pokes fun at the French, it also takes on Americans, pitting different working styles against one another - but hinted at newfound cooperation between the two cultures.
-"In the third season, we wind up inspiring one another - I inspire her and she inspires me and this bridge that we have to build between the cultures comes into place," said Leroy-Beaulieu, speaking to French radio channel France Inter Tuesday.
+"Tourism in Paris is doing well, everyone's wearing berets," said William Abadie, who plays the role of a perfumer.
+Philippine Leroy-Beaulieu, who plays Emily's French boss, said that while the series pokes fun at the French, it also takes on Americans - but hinted at newfound cooperation between her character and Emily.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)